Donegal Intermediate Football Championship

 The Donegal Intermediate Football Championship (abbreviated as Donegal IFC) is an annual football competition organised by Donegal GAA.

-An Clochán Liath are the title holders (2022) defeating Naomh Columba in the Final.
+Naomh Columba are the current holders, defeating Malin in the 2025 decider.

 History

-The competition has been won by 27 clubs, 13 of which have won it more than once.
-Glenfin, Na Dúnaibh, Naomh Muire, Réalt na Mara, Cloich Cheann Fhaola and Termon are the most successful clubs, each winning three titles.
+The competition has been won by 28 clubs, 13 of which have won it more than once.

 Declan Bonner was player-manager of the 1989 winning team.
 He won the Ulster Senior Football Championship with his county in 1990, followed by another in 1992 and the All-Ireland Senior Football Championship of 1992 as well.

+A young Jim McGuinness first came to the attention of then Donegal manager Brian McEniff in the 1990 final.

 The most successful team to have emerged from the Donegal IFC in the 21st-century is Glenswilly.
 They went on to claim several SFC honours for the first time in club history (2011, 2013, 2016).
 Neil Gallagher, the future National Football League-winning captain and All Star of the 2012 and 2014 All-Ireland Senior Football Championship, won the Donegal IFC in 2005.

 The 2006 final required two replays before Cloich Cheann Fhaola defeated Gaeil Fhánada.

 Initially a straight knock-out competition, a round-robin group stage was introduced in 2013.

+With its 2023 title win, Na Dúnaibh became the first club to win the competition on four occasions, having previously done so in 1981, 1988 and 1993.
+They were joined by CLG An Tearmainn after their defeat of CLG Naomh Columba in 2024.

 Men to have won this competition and to have played at senior level for their county include Paddy McConigley (2009), Michael Boyle (2012), Kevin Mulhern (2014), Jamie and Paul Brennan (2015), Frank McGlynn (2018), Stephen Griffin (2019) and Peter Boyle (2020).

 Others to have played in this competition and played at senior level for their county include Michael Lynch, Niall McCready and Brian Roper.